aurbac/aws-systems-manager/tutorials/preparing-the-environment-and-inventory.md

   * EC2 instance Windows 2012 (t2.medium) with IAM Role and Tag (Environment).
   * EC2 instance Windows 2016 (t2.medium) with IAM Role and Tag (Environment).
   * Each instance has an IAM Role with the policy required for AWS Systems Manager: **AmazonEC2RoleforSSM**
-* An S3 bucket for the maintenance window task.
+* An Amazon S3 bucket for the maintenance window task.
 * An IAM Role for the maintenance window task.
-* An S3 bucket for session manager.
+* An Amazon S3 bucket for session manager.
+* An

 ![AWS Services](../images/aws-services.png)